 ‘Don’t address anyone here on earth as “Father” for only God in heaven is your spiritual Father’.

-Then as the message came to the came to the end, I heard this last part of it:
+Then as the message came to the end, I heard this last part of it:

 ‘the greatest among you should be a servant’.

-Hmm… servants? who fly private jets and drive luxury cars and wear designer clothes and shoes, who live in mansions of opulence and splendor?
-How can they serve in such capacity?
-Didn’t you just say that their tassels are extra long and their prayer boxes are for show?
-How can they bow down to serve? when they are bugged down by the weight of their possessions?
+Hmm… servants? who fly in private jets and drive in luxury cars and wear designer clothes and shoes, who live in mansions of opulence and splendor?
+How can they truly serve in such a capacity?
+Didn’t you just say that their “tassels are extra long” and their “prayer boxes are for show”?
+How can they bow down to serve?
+They are bugged down by the weight of their possessions?

 Then the voice said to me: “how many times will I warn you about making these judgmental comments?”
-I was jolted back to my senses and Kathy my friend seemed more reflective than criticizing.
+I was jolted back to my senses and Kathy my friend seemed more reflective than criticizing now.

 As is often the case for most people, when we hear the word of God, our first instinct is to begin to judge others.
 Wives their husbands, husbands their wives, children their parents, instead of reflecting on what we’ve heard for ourselves and our own transformation.

 Judge yourself, do you do these things?
-Don’t probe for the log in your neighbor’s eyes, remove the tiny speck in yours first.
+Don’t probe for the speck in your neighbor’s eyes, remove the log in yours first.
 Look within you.
-Reflect on your own life and see how you may not be practicing what you preach to others.
+Reflect on your own life to see how you may not be practicing what you preach to others.